top of page

 Should I disclose my autism diagnosis to my employer/colleagues, and can you help me navigate that decision?

-After a formal autism assessment or self-identification you may feel conflicted about sharing this information with others.
 On one hand you might want to make tangible changes in your life, which would involve letting people around you know that you are autistic.
 On the other hand there may be good reasons to be cautious such as high likelihood of misunderstanding or negative repercussions.

 I would encourage you to consider carefully who you share this new piece of information with and to why.
 Trust your instincts.
 If an environment doesn't feel safe, then perhaps it's not the place to share.
 It would be worth exploring whether there are negotiations you can have without disclosing.
+However, if the benefits outweigh the risks and you feel ready, then go ahead.

 This is most certainly a topic we can cover in detail in a therapy session.